 - It uses up a lot of pantry staples: crushed tomatoes, garlic fire-roasted tomatoes, tomato paste, jarred olives, capers and chicken broth.

 - You can make it 3 ways!
 You can cook it on the stovetop or bake it in the oven – both take about 30 minutes, or you can cook it in the slow cooker for 4-6 hours on low.

-- It’s naturally gluten-free and low carb, and can be adapted to paleo or whole30 diets.
+- Plus this recipe is gluten-free and low carb, and can be adapted to paleo or whole30 diets.
 This recipe is so versatile!